Careers in Focus: Primary & Secondary Education

 As a teaching assistant, this will be something your future employers will look out for.
 What’s more is that most of your course can be completed from home.
 So, we work around you to give you that flexibility and ensuring you are comfortable.

 This course is the official government Level 3 Teaching Assistant qualification that you need.
-It’s recognised & accepted by OFSTED so you can be sure that is accepted by all primary and secondary schools throughout England, Wales and Northern Ireland.
-Your trainer will ensure you have everything you need to succeed – take the next step now!
+It’s recognised & accepted by OFSTED as a gold standard for teaching assistants so you can be sure that is valued by all primary and secondary schools throughout England, Wales and Northern Ireland.
+Your trainer coach will ensure you have everything you need to succeed – take the next step now!

 learn! smart is great.